How to report a find

 - a reference to a permanent landmark

 - your phone number or email address so we can reach you

 - your name, organization, institution or corporate affiliation (optional)

 Once you have assembled the information, email it to: [email protected]

 By reporting archaeological finds:

 - you can help preserve and protect Alberta’s historic resources

 - you will help add valuable information to the archaeological record of Alberta

-- you will possibly be credited as the founder of a newly recorded site
+- you may be credited as helping to document a newly recorded site

 If a site is encountered during the course of a development project, developers are required, under Section 31 of the Historical Resources Act, to report the site to our Heritage Division.